 Yet I wonder if Singer himself has not inadvertently promoted another -ism of his own by fetishising the particular mode of the experience of suffering that humans find most familiar.
 One might call this ‘spinism', since most of the species to whom Singer extends his moral concern – those that seem to feel pain like we do – are vertebrates.
 He declares that his concern is to take the interests of non-human species into moral account.
 But like a hedonistic utilitarian he asserts without argument that "The capacity for suffering and enjoyment is a prerequisite for having interests at all, a condition that must be satisfied before we can speak of interests in a meaningful way" (p.
 7).

 Singer denies that plants have interests because, like stones, if they don't feel pain then there is nothing there to have them.* But this seems a distinctly circular - arbitrary - way to draw a categorical distinction between those whose lives matter equally and those whose lives matter not at all.
 After all, he hasn't demonstrated that animals have anything there either, that they experience pain rather than pain being merely a property of their existence.
 The charge of spinism comes from this arbitrariness, which closely resembles that of the speciesists whom Singer criticises so sharply for excluding non-human animals from moral consideration.
-Singer supposes that the problem to overcome is that humans have tended to draw the categorical distinction the wrong place, but he insists that the only solution is to draw it in the right place.
+Singer supposes that the problem to overcome is that humans have tended to draw the categorical distinction the wrong place, but he insists that the only solution is to redraw it around animals with human-like phenomenological sensory apparatus.
 He refuses to consider that moral significance can be gradualist and multi-dimensional rather than binary.

 I'm not trying to argue here for plant liberation.
-My point is just that Singer's assertion that only sensation matters is rather unconvincing.
-However, the way Singer has set up the argument of this book for the moral equality of animal suffering means that he has to insist on its fundamental simplicity - Can they suffer?
+My point is just that Singer's assertion that only sensation matters is unconvincing - ungrounded and incoherent.
+The way Singer has set up the argument of this book for the moral equality of animal suffering means that he has to insist on a fundamental simplicity - Can they suffer?
 But this equation of interests with welfare and welfare with pain is not only an unreasonable move in itself.
 It also seems to repeat the self-serving closed mindedness for which Singer criticises speciesists so vehemently.

 V. If Not Utilitarianism, Then What?